mrkkrp/markkarpov.com/tutorial/exceptions.md

    are delivered.

-3. When thread's masking state goes from “masked” to “unmasked”, the queue is checked right away instead of waiting for the next check as described in (2).
+3. When thread's masking state goes from “masked” to “unmasked”, the queue is checked right away instead of waiting for the next check.

 4. When `getException` or `catch` marks the evaluation stack, it also saves current masking state so it can be restored after handling an exception.